-High in protein, almonds might not be the lowest carb nuts out there, but they help stabilize blood sugar.
-You don’t need a large serving either.
+High in protein, almonds help stabilize blood sugar.
+While they might not be the lowest carb nuts out there, you don’t need a large serving.
 In just one ounce, you’ll enjoy 3.5 grams of fiber.
-It’s important not to eat salted ones to ensure you’re not undoing their benefits.
+It’s important not to eat salted almonds to ensure you’re not destroying their health benefits.

-With antioxidants and the added bonus of lowering cholesterol, almonds make for a perfect snack you can take with you to munch between meetings or when you’re traveling.
+With antioxidants and cholesterol-lowering properties, almonds make for a perfect snack you can take with you to munch between meetings or when you’re traveling.

 3. Leafy Greens

 For a high fiber low carb diet, executives can choose salads made of leafy greens to maximize good health despite the sedentary lifestyle.
 With tons of nutrition, the possibilities are endless for these fiber-filled veggies.
 Plus, you can mix them up with collard greens, turnip greens, kale, spinach, and Swiss chard.